Employ-AI/android/README.md

 ### Files and necessary access

-To start collaborating, you will need to clone this repository.
-You will also need to have access to our Google Drive folder, which contains the necessary files for the project.
+To start collaborating, you will need to clone this repository, and you will also need to have access to our organization, as well as being a collaborator.
+Also, the Google Drive folder contains the necessary files for the project.

+We have Figma for design, and we're using Trello for project management.